kubow/Productivity/README.md

-# Productivity list
+# Productivity topics

-Contains a curated list of prductivity tips, techniques and hacks.
+Contains a curated list of productivity tips, techniques and hacks.

 Using a format of MarkDown, plain text and PDF formats.

 [How is productivity calculated?](https://www.investopedia.com/ask/answers/040715/how-productivity-calculated.asp)

-- Calculating labor productivity
+- Calculating labour productivity
 - 360-degree feedback
 - Online performance tracking